-Similar to a hack-a-thon where people meet to engage in collaborative computer programming, City Bureau's first-ever design-a-thon is a FREE day-long event and training where designers, coders, journalists and community members will work together in teams to present a proposed solution for a single design challenge from a variety of perspectives and approaches.
+Similar to a hack-a-thon where people meet to engage in collaborative computer programming, City Bureau's first-ever design-a-thon is a FREE day-long event and training where designers, coders, journalists and community members will work together in teams to propose solutions to a single design challenge from a variety of perspectives and approaches.

-In addition to producing a prototype of a public-facing model, design-a-thon participants can work on the Public Meetings Aggregator project and find any public meetings not already included on the list in their effort to create the best design that incorporates scrapers, calendar views, mapping/GIS, visual design and alerts/communication structures, etc, into their final project.
+In addition to producing a prototype of a public-facing model, design-a-thon participants can work on the Public Meetings Aggregator project and find any public meetings not already included on the list in their effort to create the best design that incorporates scrapers, calendar views, mapping/GIS, visual design, alerts, SMS, Slack, apps, and data analysis, etc, into their final project.

 What we'll do: